[This web page offers information on how banks open accounts of illiterate persons, blind and partially blind persons other disabled persons]

-Blind, illiterate and other disabled persons can open and make certain bank account operation using thumb impression.
+Blind, illiterate, and other disabled persons can open and make certain bank account operations using thumb impressions.
 Bankers customarily extend helping hand to the disabled persons like sick/old/incapacitate who cannot be physically present to the bank, by offering special service to them.

 Accounts can be opened in the single name of the illiterate person using thumb impression.
-However, the opening of the joint account with the illiterate person is not permitted in banks.
-Such persons should personally come to the bank, with a person (normally a close relative) to withdraw cash along with their passbook.
+Normally, the opening of a joint account with an illiterate person is not permitted in banks.
+Such customers should personally come to the bank, with a person (normally a close relative) to withdraw cash along with their passbook.
 The Authorised Officer of the Bank would compare the Photo and thumb impression available in the Bank’s record and allow withdrawal of the money from his/her account.
-No cheque books would be issued to illiterate persons.
+No checkbooks would be issued to illiterate persons.